Pronunciation: soo ma TRIP tan

 - unusual or unpleasant taste in your mouth after using the nasal medicine;

-- burning, numbness, pain or other irritation in your nose or throat after using the nasal medicine; or
+- pain, burning, numbness, or tingling in your nose or throat after using the nasal medicine; or

 - runny or stuffy nose after using the nasal medicine.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your other medicines, especially any type of antidepressant.